Moon River Brewing Company

-Moon River Brewing Company is a brew pub, restaurant, bar and brewing facility located at 21 West Bay Street in Savannah, Georgia, United States.
+Moon River Brewing Company was a brew pub, restaurant, bar and brewing facility located at 21 West Bay Street in Savannah, Georgia, United States.

 Brewery

 Moon River Brewing Company opened to the public in 1999 on the site of the former Oglethorpe Brewing Co.
 Its current owners are Gene Beeco and John Pinkerton.
 In 2010, the brewery won a gold medal for its Rosemary India Pale Ale in the "Herb and Spice or Chocolate Beer" category at the Great American Beer Festival in Denver, Colorado.
 In 2003, the brewery was voted #28 on the "Top 50 American Brewpubs" in the United States by BeerAdvocate.com.
 In 2014, the brewery won a gold medal for its "Bomb," an Irish-style stout at the World Beer Cup.
 In 2017, Moon River Brewing Company took home a gold medal at the Great American Beer Festival for their Wild Wacky Wit in the "Belgian-style Witbeir" category.
 Along with the medal, they were also awarded "Best Mid-size Brewpub & Mid-size Brewpub Brewer of the Year."